minoki/cluttex/README.md

 Options:

 * `-e`, `--engine=ENGINE`
-  Specify which TeX engine to use.
+  Specify which TeX engine/format to use.
   `ENGINE` is one of the following:
     `pdflatex`, `pdftex`,
     `lualatex`, `luatex`,